Apechills/Projecting/README.md

 # Projecting

-Projecting is a Web based application for freelancers and small business owners to manage their projects.
+Projecting is a web-based application for freelancers and small business owners to manage their projects.